 The Eileen Macintyre Music Scholarships –

-The Eileen Macintyre Music Scholarships offer two scholarships for students commencing Year 7 at Loreto College in 2019 and provide 50% of tuition fees through to the end of Year 12 (subject to recipient meeting the scholarship conditions as listed on the application form), as well as one half hour music tuition lesson per week, maximum of 9 lessons per term.
+The Eileen Macintyre Music Scholarships offers scholarships for students commencing Year 7 at Loreto College and provide up to 50% of tuition fees through to the end of Year 12 (subject to recipient meeting the scholarship conditions as listed on the application form), as well as one half hour music tuition lesson per week, maximum of 9 lessons per term.

 Past Pupils Association Music and Performing Arts Scholarships – for current Year 7 students entering Year 8.
 Three $1000 scholarships are offered to current students towards tuition and expenses associated with music and performing arts tuition.
 Applications are invited by the Music and Performing Arts Faculty in the 2nd Semester of each year.